Ian Holmes, B.F.A.

 Professor Holmes states, “I’m passionate about film, animation, video, digital cinema and new technology in general.
 I’ve been an Apple fan boy since 1984.
 Everyone has a story to tell, so why not tell your’s through cinema?
 If you love movies, art and technology you’re my people!”

-Courses Professor Holmes teaches include:
+Courses Professor Holmes Teaches

 - MAD 109 – Video Production